rickyssj2/bittorent-client-java/README.md

 # BitTorrent
-A BitTorrent client in Java
+A BitTorrent client in Java with support for magnet links